MPMcIntyre/react-teffex/README.md

 `speed`:`number` Loop delay of the animation in ms (smaller is faster) (default = 50ms)

 `glitchSpeed`: `number` Maximum delay before next glitch (the glitch timer uses a random value between 0 and the glitchSpeed in ms, smaller is faster) (default = 5000ms)

+`dontGlitch`:`boolean` specify if you do not want the text to glitch after initial animation

 `buffer`: `number` Adds additional loops to the animation in order to delay the word revealing itself (default = 0)